emory-courses/dsa-java/doc/quizzes.md

 * Submission
   * Write a report about your findings and save it as `quiz7.pdf`.
   * Submit your report to https://canvas.emory.edu/courses/62873/assignments/255744

+## Quiz 8

+What is the worst-case complexity of Dijkstra’s algorithm when `V` is the number of vertices and `E` is the number of edges in a graph?
+Explain your answer.

+* Submission
+  * Write a report about your findings and save it as `quiz8.pdf`.
+  * Submit your report to https://canvas.emory.edu/courses/62873/assignments/255745